LeeAnnEditor/o365hq/blog/Microsoft Search.md

 ![](https://o365hq.com/images/670.png)

-Microsoft Search was introduced to address common search related issues:
+Microsoft Search was introduced to address common search related issues.

-1. An explosion of internet and intranet content -- more content is now available across the enterprise and online
+1. An explosion of internet and intranet content -- more content is now available across the enterprise and online.
-2. The enterprise search experience hasn't changed in past 10 years -- i.e. still serving lots of blue links, but lacking tools to differentiate between them.
+2. The enterprise search experience hasn't changed in the past 10 years -- it's still serving lots of blue links, but lacking tools to differentiate between them.
 3. In general, search wasn't really helping users accomplish tasks -- just navigate through the surfaced links.

 Microsoft Search breaks the enterprise search mold by offering users:

--   Better, more contextual results
+-   better, more contextual results
--   A richer, more consistent, and organized user experience
+-   a richer, more consistent and organized user experience
--   Quick access to information needed to accomplish key tasks
+-   quick access to information needed to accomplish key tasks

 All Microsoft products are making a bold bet on the importance of search by putting the Microsoft Search box in the header across the Microsoft 365 suite of applications.
 Microsoft Search is proactive, contextual, and coherent.
-Microsoft Search leverages advanced computing technologies like deep learning for better semantic understanding of search queries.
+Microsoft Search leverages advanced computing technologies, like deep learning for better semantic understanding of search queries.
 Semantic understanding allows people to search for information using the natural language and phrases we speak every day, whether typed into a